 What are the Driver’s License Translation Requirements?

-Unfortunately, different offices have different requirements, so how can you know that your driver’s license translation will be accepted?
+Unfortunately, different offices have different requirements to translate a foreign driver’s license, so how can you know that your driver’s license translation will be accepted?

 Before getting it translated, carefully read the official website of the department you have to deal with.